The Benefits of Competitive Sports for Children

 Sports Encouragement At St Peter’s Prep

-Here at our Independent primary school, we encourage our students to keep energised and have fun by participating in sports.
+Here at our Independent primary school in Devon, we encourage our students to keep energised and have fun by participating in sports.
 Many of the children enjoy sport and take part, locally and at county level, following in the footsteps of former St Peter’s pupil and olympian, Ben Rhodes.

 St Peter’s is an excellent place for your child to develop their love for sports!